LouisDesdoigts/dLux/docs/installation.md

 pip install .
 ```

-We encourage the creation of a virtual enironment to run dLux to prevent software conflicts as we keep the software up to date with the lastest version of the core packages.
+We encourage the creation of a virtual environment to run ∂Lux to prevent software conflicts as we keep the software up to date with the latest version of the core packages.

 ## Windows/Google Colab Quickstart
 `jaxlib` is currently not supported by the jax team on windows, however there are two work-arounds!